onderbabur/samos/README.md

 }
 ````

+The preprint of the paper can be found under the folder "paper".

 Other major publications for SAMOS:

 Önder Babur, Loek Cleophas, and Mark van den Brand.
 Hierarchical clustering of metamodels for comparative analysis and visualization.
 In European Conference on Modelling Foundations and Applications, pages 3–18.
 Springer, 2016.